DeustoDatacom/BDAP/datavis.md

 ::: notes

+Are kind of an art.

-unstructured: can uncover unknown needs and goals, but it can take a significant amount of time to get to anything useful.
+- unstructured: can uncover unknown needs and goals, but it can take a significant amount of time to get to anything useful.

-structured: while efficient, leave little room for discovering new insights.
+- structured: while efficient, leave little room for discovering new insights.

 :::